Carl Addison Swanson

 PGA teaching pro, a 7th grade history teacher and a fitness club manager.

-Carl Addison Swanson has written fourteen books, including the most recent, Free Fall in a No Fly Zone: Autumn of 1967, the sequel to Double Parked in the Twilight Zone: Summer of 1960.
+Carl Addison Swanson has written eighteen books, including the most recent, Death is Hereditary.
+Also, Free Fall in a No Fly Zone: Autumn of 1967, the sequel to Double Parked in the Twilight Zone: Summer of 1960.
 Some of his other books Fat People Are Harder to Kidnap, Sorry Don’t Pay the Bulldog and Pig in the Poke, and they feature the lovable boat bum, Hush McCormick, helper to those needing to escape from various wild predicaments encountered in life.

 Carl currently lives in his hometown of Westport with his fiancée, Jo Ann Miller, the author of Marathon of Change: The Radical Transformation of a Baby Boomer.